 One of the most common instances of seizure is foreclosure.
 Banks are allowed to foreclose on home mortgages based on very specific circumstances that vary from state to state.
 Prior to any foreclosure, notice must be given to the homeowner.
 There is never an instance in which your home will be seized legally without you being given some type of warning.
 Should your mortgage holder attempt to prevent you from entering your home without proper warning of foreclosure, you could be entitled to take legal action – even if you are behind on your mortgage payments.

 Another common type of seizure is vehicle repossession.
 If you fail to make payments on your vehicle loan, the lender is legally entitled to take the property from you.
-In some cases, no advance notice is needed, though it’s highly unlikely someone’s vehicle will be seized without their having some indication there is a problem.
+In some cases, no advance notice is needed.
+However, it’s highly unlikely someone’s vehicle will be seized without their having some indication there is a problem.
 Some states do require notification, especially if the lender intends to sell the vehicle at auction.
-If a lender fails to follow legal protocol during the repossession, they are at risk for losing out on certain benefits available, but that might not mean having to return the vehicle, so don’t assume you’ll get to keep your vehicle just because the lender did something wrong.
+If a lender fails to follow legal protocol during the repossession, they are at risk of losing out on certain benefits available.
+That might not mean having to return the vehicle.
+Don’t assume you’ll get to keep your vehicle just because the lender did something wrong.

 Storage containers or lockers are another common instance in which seizure is common.
 People rent storage space to keep items they do not want in their home in a safe location.
-Often, rent goes unpaid on these lockers and the owner of the locker is entitled to auction the contents off after a certain period of time.
-Most states require notice be provided and have a specific procedure in place that if not followed, can result in the storage company’s liability and give you the right to file civil action.
+Often, rent goes unpaid on these lockers.
+The owner of the locker is entitled to auction the contents off after a certain period of time.
+Most states require notice to be provided and have a specific procedure in place that if not followed, can result in the storage company’s liability and give you the right to file a civil action.

-Many of the guidelines listed above apply to the government, but unfortunately if the government is responsible for wrongfully seizing your property, remedying the situation is going to take a long time and be very expensive.
+Many of the guidelines listed above apply to the government.
+Unfortunately, if the government is responsible for wrongfully seizing your property, remedying the situation is going to take a long time and be very expensive.
 For more information on government seizing property, visit the US Treasury’s website.